vyperlang/vyper/docs/built-in-functions.rst

     * ``value``: The wei value to send to the new contract address (Optional, default 0)
     * ``salt``: A ``bytes32`` value utilized by the deterministic ``CREATE2`` opcode (Optional, if not supplied, ``CREATE`` is used)

-    Returns the address of the proxied-to contract.
+    Returns the address of the newly created proxy contract.
 If the create operation fails (for instance, in the case of a ``CREATE2`` collision), execution will revert.

     .. code-block:: python